 The immigration legislation available for military personnel distinguishes between two main naturalization processes:

 Our immigration lawyer in USA can offer an in-depth presentation on the legal framework available in each situation.

 Peacetime naturalization is defined by Section 328 of the INA.
 Persons can qualify under these regulations if the service time was of a minimum one year and the person has served honorably the U.S. army.
 At the same time, the applicant must have at least 18 years old.
 He or she should have already been declared a permanent citizen at the moment when the application is submitted at USCIS.
 Our immigration lawyer in Miami can assist in the relation with USCIS.

 Naturalization during hostilities times

-Naturalization requirements taking place during hostilities times do not impose any age limits, but one important aspect is that the personnel can apply for citizenship regardless of the period of time in which they have served the U.S. army (even after one day of service).
+Naturalization requirements taking place during hostilities times do not impose any age limits, but one important aspect is that the person can apply for citizenship regardless of the period of time in which they have served the U.S. army (even after one day of service).